-Salary paid postdocs have two retirement investment options, the Tax Defered Account (TDA) and the Roth 403(b) After-Tax Retirement Savings Plan.
-You contribute pre-tax dollars to the TDA and after tax dollars to the Roth IRA.
-No matching contributions are made on behalf of Stanford for anyone enrolled in the TDA or Roth IRA.
+Salary-paid postdocs have two retirement investment options, the Tax-Deferred Account (TDA) and the Roth 403(b) After-Tax Retirement Savings Plan.
+You contribute pre-tax dollars to the TDA and after-tax dollars to the Roth IRA.
+Stanford does not provide matching contributions for anyone enrolled in the TDA or Roth IRA.

 The Cardinal At Work site has information about the Roth IRA.

-You are able to contribute to the TDA only from income that you receive from the University as salary, NOT as stipend.
-You may contribute any amount up to an annual limit of $20,500 for the calendar year 2022.
-Higher limits apply to participants who will be 50 years old or oler before the end of a calendar year.
+TDA contributions must come from the salary paid to you from Stanford University only.
+You may not contribute from compensation paid as a stipend.
+You may contribute any amount up to an annual limit of $20,500 for the calendar year 2022 and $22,500 for 2023.
+Higher limitations apply to participants who will be 50 years old or older before the end of a calendar year.
 If you are not sure if your income is salary, stipend, or a combination of the two, you should consult with your Department Administrator or Payroll.

 A TDA is a defined contribution retirement plan in which you elect to contribute a percentage of your salary on a before-tax basis and invest it in one or more of the available investment options.

-You may change your TDA payroll deduction election every pay period if you wish, when administratively possible, but changes need to be made by Noon on the 10th or the 25th (or the preceding business day if 10th or 25th is a holiday or weekend) to be effective in your next paycheck.
+You may change your TDA payroll deduction election every pay period when administratively possible.
+You must submit changes by noon on the 10th or 25th of the month to be effective in your next paycheck.

 How the TDA works